pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-bidirectional-association-to-unidirectional.md

 ###

-1.en.
-Make sure that one of the following is true for your classes:<ul><li>Association is not used at all,</li><li>Another way of getting the associated object is available (such as by querying a database), or</li><li>The association object can be passed as an argument to the methods that use it.</li></ul>
+1. Make sure that one of the following is true for your classes:
+    - Association is not used at all
+    - Another way of getting the associated object is available (such as by querying a database)
+    - The association object can be passed as an argument to the methods that use it.

-2.en.
-Depending on your situation, instead of using a field containing an association with the relevant object, you may want to use a parameter or method call for obtaining the associated object in a different way.
+2. Depending on your situation, instead of using a field containing an association with the relevant object, you may want to use a parameter or method call for obtaining the associated object in a different way.

-3.en.
-Delete the code that assigns the associated object to the field.
+3. Delete the code that assigns the associated object to the field.

-4.en.
-Delete the now-unused field.
+4. Delete the now-unused field.

 ###